Ammar-Alnagar/Ammar-Alnagar/README.md

 ## 🚀 Highlights of My Work

+### 🧠**Cogito-R1 -Math Wizard**
+an **advanced reasoning and Chain-of-Thought (CoT)** model fine-tuned on Qwen2.5-32B using Unsloth, TRL, and GRPO.
+Designed for complex reasoning, mathematical problem-solving, and structured inference, Cogito-R1 delivers state-of-the-art performance.

+🔹 Key Highlights:
+✅ State-of-the-art Reasoning: Multi-step logical inference and structured decision-making.
+✅ Mathematical Excellence: Outperforms ChatGPT-o1 Mini on GSM8K (81.2%) and MATH (63.4%).
+✅ Trained on High-Quality Reasoning Data: Extracted from o1, o3, Gemini Thinking, and R1 to enhance logical reasoning and problem-solving.
+✅ Powered by GH200: Training was conducted on NVIDIA GH200 Superchips, enabling efficient optimization with GRPO and Unsloth.

+🔹 Performance Benchmarks:
+📈 +1.7% on GSM8K (Math reasoning)
+📈 +2.2% on MATH (Advanced math)
+📈 +1.6% on HellaSwag (Commonsense reasoning)

+💡 Designed for AI research, tutoring, financial analysis, and algorithmic reasoning, Cogito-R1 is a proof of concept model.

 ### 🔱 **CogniLink 70B – Decoding Complexity**
 A **state-of-the-art reasoning model** fine-tuned for advanced **Chain-of-Thought (CoT)** tasks.
 Designed to tackle **complex decision-making** and serve as a cornerstone for solving intricate problems.